425: Filing under Securities Act Rule 425 of certain prospectuses and communications in connection with business combination transactions

 enhance the customer experience and bring value to PNC.
 For business customers, this includes our investment in a remote check capture capability, not only for

 large customers but an affordable product specifically targeted to smaller businesses.
-In addition, we’ll be introducing a new simplified business checking account.
+In addition, well be introducing a new simplified business checking account.

 Our plans for 2007 also include an expanded marketing program aimed at improving brand awareness, especially with our prospects.
 Increased brand recognition